 As of today, Georges is also the only French single male who was granted by the French Juvenile Court the official status of host family for orphans at 21 years old.

-In Vietnam, from 1992 where he benefit of the citizenship, Georges originated 4 projects that became famous models.
-Two for street children, one for a leprosarium and one on anti trafficking in the areas of empowerment, development, rehabilitation and reintegration.
+Georges originated four main projects for street children, children in leprosarium and on causes and consequences of human trafficking.
 All of them permitted a change of mindset and the development of regulations.

 About Jurgen: Jurgen studied in France and start to work for a company after to be graduate.